Visitors to the Library

 Please bring a current, government-issued photo ID to the the ID & Privileges Office in order to be issued a Library access card.

 Library access cards are valid for a year from the date of issue and may be renewed by visiting the the ID & Privileges Office.

 There is no charge to be issued a Library access card; replacing a lost card will cost $20.

 Electronic Resources, Library Computers, & Wireless

-Visitors may access the Library’s electronic resources only while in Library buildings, due to site licensing agreements.
+Visitors may access the Library’s electronic resources while in Library buildings by using the University wireless network or Library computers.